 My name is Sydney Olberg and I’m so glad that you have considered getting the support of a doula!
 In addition to being a doula, I own my own business with my business partner (also a doula!) where we do identity navigation and anti-oppression work.

-Birth brings out a lot of truths that can be hard to bear.
-It is also an absolutely powerful event that hopefully leaves you changed forever.
+Birth brings out a lot of truths that can be challenging to process.
+It is also an absolutely powerful event that leaves you changed forever.
 I would love to meet you!